Cronge/Cronges-Mod/README.md

 Well, this mod doesn't really have any features—I'm just following along with Kaupenjoe as I watch his tutorials.

 ### Installation
-*I do not plan on releasing the mod yet, but I will probably release it in the future.*
+*I do not plan on releasing the mod yet, but I might release it in the future.*

 </div>